MicrosoftDocs/fabric-docs/docs/data-science/tutorial-relationships-detection.md

 1. Match the column names:
     - To understand which columns are selected for further evaluation, use the `verbose=2` option (`verbose=1` lists only the entities being processed).
     - The `name_similarity_threshold` parameter determines how columns are compared.
-The threshold of 1 indicates that you're interested in 100% match only:
+The threshold of 1 indicates that you're interested in 100% match only.

     ```python
     find_relationships(dirty_tables, verbose=2, name_similarity_threshold=1.0);